YehudaKremer/FlutterCsharpRpc/README.md

 ## 🤖 Code Generation

-`NOTE: this feature is optional and not needed for small applications`
+`Note: this feature is optional and not needed for small applications`

 When using JSON-RPC we need our Dart classes to be serialize to JSON.